Sabina Magliocco

-Sabina Magliocco (born December 30, 1959), is a professor of anthropology and religion at the University of British Columbia and formerly at California State University, Northridge (CSUN).
+Sabina Magliocco (born December 30, 1959) is a professor of anthropology and religion at the University of British Columbia and formerly at California State University, Northridge (CSUN).
 She is an author of non-fiction books and journal articles about folklore, religion, religious festivals, foodways, witchcraft and Neo-Paganism in Europe and the United States.

 A recipient of fellowships from the John Simon Guggenheim Memorial Foundation, National Endowment for the Humanities, Fulbright Program and Hewlett Foundation, Magliocco is an honorary fellow of the American Folklore Society.
 From 2004 to 2009, she served as editor of Western Folklore, the quarterly journal of the Western States Folklore Society.
-At CSUN, she was faculty advisor for the CSUN Cat People, an organization dedicated to humane population control and maintenance of feral cats on the university’s campus.
+At CSUN, she was faculty advisor for the CSUN Cat People, an organization dedicated to humane population control and maintenance of feral cats on the university's campus.

 Early life

 Magliocco was born December 30, 1959, in Topeka, Kansas, the daughter of Italian immigrants.
 Her father first arrived in the United States in 1953 on a Fulbright Fellowship specializing in psychiatry and neurology.
 Her mother joined him after they were married in 1958.
 From 1960 to 1976, her family spent summers living in Italy, specifically Rome, San Felice Circeo, Lazio and Castiglione della Pescaia, Tuscany.
-Her family moved from Topeka to Cincinnati in 1966, where Magliocco graduated from Walnut Hills High School (Cincinnati, Ohio) in 1977.
+Her family moved from Topeka to Cincinnati, Ohio, in 1966, where Magliocco graduated from Walnut Hills High School in 1977.

 She graduated magna cum laude from Brown University in Providence, Rhode Island, in 1980 with a BA in anthropology.
-At Indiana University’s Folklore Institute, Bloomington, Indiana, she received her MA (1983) and PhD (1988) in folklore, with a minor in anthropology.
+At Indiana University's Folklore Institute, Bloomington, Indiana, she received her MA (1983) and PhD (1988) in folklore, with a minor in anthropology.